yyang768osu/al-folio/_posts/2022-03-05-neural-network-quantization.md

 ---

-We will start off with the basics in the first section by first going through the conversion of floating point and fixed point and introduce necessary notations.
+We start off with the basics in the first section by first going through the conversion of floating point and fixed point and introduce necessary notations.
 Followed by showing how fixed point arithmetic works in a typical hardware accelerator and the way to simulate it using floating point operation.
 And lastly define terminology of Post-Training-Quantization (PTQ) and Quantization-Aware-Training (QAT).

 The second section covers four techniques for improved quantization performance, which are mostly designed targeting PTQ, with some also serving as a necessary step to get good parameter initialization for QAT.